OmidPoursaeed/Generative_Adversarial_Perturbations/README.md

   --path_to_U_noise PATH_TO_U_NOISE
                         path to U_input_noise.txt (only needed for universal) --explicit_U EXPLICIT_U
-                        Path to a universeal perturbation to use
+                        Path to a universal perturbation to use
 ```

 ## Segmentation